JoseDeFreitas/awesome-youtubers/readme.md

 ## Contents

-To find a specific topic faster, you can type `Ctrl + F` and type the topic you're searching for.
+To find a specific topic faster, you can press `Ctrl + F` and type the topic you're searching for.
 - [Programming in general](#programming-in-general)
 - [Web development](#web-development)
 - [Computer sciences](#computer-sciences)